ttsiodras/HexSpeak/README.md

 #### Clojure/PyPy

-Compared to execution with CPython, the Clojure implementation of the same algorithm runs 2.5x faster (when executed in a warmed-up JVM).
+Compared to execution with CPython, the Clojure implementation of the same algorithm runs 1.5x faster (when executed in a warmed-up JVM).
 But since Clojure uses the JVM's JIT compilation, the proper comparison is with [PyPy](http://pypy.org/) - which amazingly, does a better job ;
-it runs 4.7x faster than CPython (almost 2x faster than Clojure).
+it runs 4.3x faster than CPython (almost 3x faster than Clojure).

 #### Python/Shedskin

 Since I got interested in speed, I then tried [ShedSkin](https://github.com/shedskin/shedskin), which converts the Python code to C++.
-It executed 40% faster than PyPy, or put simply, makes the same Python code 7x times faster than CPython (that is, 3x faster than Clojure!)
+This used to run 40% faster than PyPy, but as of 2021/05, the optimisations in PyPy now beat ShedSkin.

-Very impressive result.
+Still, very impressive result *(compared to CPython)*.

 #### HyLang